nanddeepn/nanddeepn.github.io/_posts/2018-07-26-sharepoint-framework-introduction-to-web-part-property-pane.md

     - **Framework to use:** Select any JavaScript framework to develop the component.
 Available choices are (No JavaScript Framework, React, and Knockout)
         - Selected choice: No JavaScript Framework

-5. Once Yeoman finishes generating the solution, on command prompt type “code .” to open the solution in code editor.
+5. Once Yeoman finishes generating the solution, on command prompt type "code ." to open the solution in code editor.

 ## Property Pane Code